CodeForAfrica/AlertME/README.md

 You can read more on SSL with nginx [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-nginx-for-ubuntu-12-04).

-Finally, to see the page on *example.com* you would need to configure Nginx.
-To do this, add the following to the file `/etc/nginx/sites-available/default`:
+Finally, to see the page on *example.com* you would need to add the file `/etc/nginx/sites-available/greenalert` with the following:

     server {
       listen   443;

       root /path/to/GreenAlert/public;
       index index.php index.html index.htm;

-      server_name greenalert example.com;
+      server_name example.com greenalert;

       ssl on;
       ssl_certificate /etc/nginx/ssl/server.crt;